 Knitted Thistle

-A thistle knitting pattern to celebrate the Queen’s Platinum Jubilee 2022, or add a Scottish touch to your home.
-Sew these knitted pieces onto a blanket, or sew onto some hessian to show off in a box frame!
+A thistle knitting pattern to celebrate a Jubilee, or add a Scottish touch to your home.
+Sew these little pieces onto a blanket or sew them onto some hessian to show off in a box frame!

 1 Hour 10 minutes Each Knitted Thistle (pieces only, as shown)